Xomega-Net/Xomega.Docs/docs/framework/blazor/grid.md

 ### Customizing page navigation

-To allow the user to switch from one page to another in the grid, the pager shows a navigation panel at the bottom center of the grid.
-That panel allows you to jump to the first or the last pages, turn to the next or previous pages, or pick some pages around the current page, as shown below.
+The pager shows a navigation panel at the bottom center of the grid to allow the user to switch from one page to another in the grid.
+That panel will enable you to jump to the first or the last pages, turn to the next or previous pages, or pick some pages around the current page, as shown below.

 ![Page navigation](img/page-navigation.png)

-The number of pages around the current page that you can jump to is determined by the `PagesToShow` parameter, which is defaulted to 7.
+The number of pages around the current page you can jump to is determined by the `PagesToShow` parameter, which is defaulted to 7.
 If you want to show more pages, or if your grid doesn't have enough space and you want to show fewer pages, then you can customize this parameter in your grid as follows.

 ```razor
 <XGrid List="@VM?.ListObj"